 - 1. In the opinion of the Board of Directors of Lakes Blue Energy Limited: - a. the consolidated financial statements and notes of Lakes Blue Energy Limited are in accordance with the Corporations Act 2001, including: - i.
-Giving a true and fair view of the Consolidated Entity's financial position as at 30 June 2021 and of its performance for the financial year ended on that date; and - ii.
+Giving a true and fair view of the Consolidated Entity's financial position as at 30 June 2022 and of its performance for the financial year ended on that date; and - ii.
 Complying with the Australian Accounting Standards, the Corporations Regulations 2001 and other mandatory professional reporting requirements; and - b.
 There are reasonable grounds to believe that Lakes Blue Energy NL Limited will be able to pay its debts as and when they become payable. - 2.
-The Directors have been given the declaration required by Section 295A of the Corporations Act 2001 from Richard Ash who served as Chairman during the reporting period from 1 July 2020 to 30 June 2021. - 3.
+The Directors have been given the declaration required by Section 295A of the Corporations Act 2001 - 3.
 Note 1 confirms that the consolidated financial statements also comply with International Financial Reporting Standards.